-Usually, when we see a green tomato, it’s just unripe and will eventually turn red.
-However, there are green tomatoes that are meant to be green!
+When we see a green tomato, it's usually just unripe and will eventually turn red with a bit of patience.
+However, there are green tomatoes that are meant to stay green!
 The taste is very different.
-Learn more about true green tomatoes and how to ripen.
+Learn more about true green tomatoes and how to ripen them.

-However, some green tomatoes aren’t just unriped versions of red tomatoes.
-When is a green tomato not a “green” tomato?
-When it is Aunt Ruby’s German Green.
-(See above picture.)
+However, some green tomatoes aren't just unriped versions of red tomatoes.
+When is a green tomato not a "green" tomato?
+When it is Aunt Ruby's German Green.
+(See picture, above.)

 I've waited all summer and now, as the season is winding down, finally my green tomatoes are ripening.
 I don't mean just any old green tomato; I mean 'Aunt Ruby'.
 These delicious big beefsteaks make an awesome sandwich, are flavorful in a salad, and add another dimension of color to a platter of sliced tomatoes.